Higher Education Opportunity Program

 For some students, the transition from high school to college life can be a difficult one.
 There's a different way of thinking, working, and studying.
 Add to that living away from home and interacting with students from a variety of backgrounds, and the experience can be overwhelming.

-Utica College's Opportunity Programs offers a variety of services to ease that transition.
+Utica University's Opportunity Programs offers a variety of services to ease that transition.
 One such effort is the Summer Institute, a five-week program that acquaints incoming students with the campus and campus life.
 All Higher Education Opportunity Program students are required to attend Summer Institute.

 During Summer Institute:

 - All students must take the following courses: English 100, Reading 100, Biology 90, either Math 100 or Math 124, and workshops which are designed to help students adjust to college life both academically and socially.

 - Students participate in a number of off-campus activities.
 Some of these may include: High Ropes Course, Community Service Day, Bowling, Paintball and Enchanted Forest Water Safari.

 - Additionally, three peer tutor mentors live, attend classes with, and tutor all Summer Institute participants.

 The Opportunity Program staff works very closely with a variety of offices on campus to provide needed services to HEOP students.
 The offices include:

 - Center Student Success